dfordp/aeos-timepass/README.md

 # 🎞️ Lightweight Video Storage Service

-A minimal, scalable video storage platform for authenticated users to upload, manage, and securely share short-form videos with custom link options and thumbnail previews.
+A modern video storage platform built with Next.js 14, allowing authenticated users to upload, manage, and securely share videos with customizable sharing options and thumbnail previews.

 ---